 All instances of pbs server need to be started with the --ha command line option that allows the servers to run at the same time.
 Only the first server to start will complete the full startup.
 The second server to start will block very early in the startup when it tries to lock the file torque/server priv/server.lock.
 When the second server cannot obtain the lock, it will spin in a loop and wait for the lock to clear.
 The sleep time between checks of the lock file is one second.

 Notice that not only can the servers run on independent server hardware, there can also be multiple instances of the pbs server running on the same machine.
-This was not possible before as the second one to start would always write an error and quit when it could not obtain the lock.

 Enabling High Availability